jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     connected to the line is ``1``, it will ultimately be pulled to ground through the gates outputting ``0``, thereby making the whole line ``0``, even though it should be ``1``.

-    To avoid the problem, an or gate is often used to combine signals.
+    To avoid the problem, an or gate is typically used to combine signals.

 * Below is a four bit multiplexer